klyte-dev/MSMCRevamped/README.md

 Results are saved in the results tab and also in a folder check-{date}.

 You can contact me on klytegithub@gmail.com or on discord : ```_klyte_```

+also join my discord server dedicated to this project : https://discord.gg/b27fmEEHE4